-- COMM 123: Communication and Popular Culture
+- COMM 123: Critical Approaches to Popular Culture

 - COMM 125: Introduction to Communication Behavior

-- COMM 130: Introduction to Mass Media and Society
+- COMM 130: Media Industries and Society

 For questions regarding registration issues for communications courses, please contact Alison Feather, (215.898.8892) at the Annenberg School for Communication.
 For questions about concentration requirements, contact the concentration advisers listed above.